xubingyue/avocadodb/Documentation/Books/Manual/Graphs/README.md

 ### Backup and restore

-For sure you want to have backups of your graph data, you can use [Arangodump](../Administration/Arangodump.md) to create the backup, and [Arangorestore](../Administration/Arangorestore.md) to restore a backup into a new ArangoDB.
+For sure you want to have backups of your graph data, you can use [Avocadodump](../Administration/Avocadodump.md) to create the backup, and [Avocadorestore](../Administration/Avocadorestore.md) to restore a backup into a new AvocadoDB.
 You should however note that:

 - you need the system collection `_graphs` if you backup named graphs.
 - you need to backup the complete set of all edge and vertex collections your graph consists of.
 Partial dump/restore may not work.